TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 Subclassing QueueHandler - a ZeroMQ example
 -------------------------------------------

-You can use a :class:`QueueHandler` subclass to send messages to other kinds of queues, for example a ZeroMQ 'publish' socket.
+You can use a :class:`QueueHandler` subkundi to send messages to other kinds of queues, for example a ZeroMQ 'publish' socket.
 In the example below,the socket is created separately and passed to the handler (as its 'queue')::

-    import zmq   # using pyzmq, the Python binding for ZeroMQ import json  # for serializing records portably
+    agiza zmq   # using pyzmq, the Python binding for ZeroMQ agiza json  # for serializing records portably

     ctx = zmq.Context()
     sock = zmq.Socket(ctx, zmq.PUB)  # or zmq.PUSH, or other suitable value
     sock.bind('tcp://*:5556')        # or wherever

-    class ZeroMQSocketHandler(QueueHandler):
+    kundi ZeroMQSocketHandler(QueueHandler):
         def enqueue(self, record):
             self.queue.send_json(record.__dict__)